fprado-dev/brasil-svg-map/README.md

 > Features

-- Mouseover change Color of each city.
+- ~Mouseover change Color of each city~.
 - onClick Select City.
 - Tooltip for each city when hover.

 > Building

 - Use webpack to handle with production env.
-- adding css-modules or styled-componets to future styling.
+- adding css or styled-componets to future styling.